dev4press/gd-bbpress-tools/readme.txt

 The problem is caused by the Italic BBCode due to the conflict with the Underscore templates system BuddyPress uses.
 You can disable Italic BBCode, or you can limit BBCodes to the bbPress content only (highly recommended).

-= When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
+= When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some HTML elements based on the user role.
 [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

 == Upgrade Notice ==
-= 3.3 =
+= 3.4 =
 Various updates and improvements.
+Several bug fixes.

 == Changelog ==
+= 3.4 (2023.03.08) =
+* New system requirements: PHP 7.3 or newer
+* New system requirements: WordPress 5.5 or newer
+* New system requirements: bbPress 2.6.2 or newer
+* New: fully tested with PHP 8.0, 8.1 and 8.2
+* New: notice on the Views tab about the Topic Views
+* Updated integration of signature editor in the admin side
+* Updated various things in PHP code for better PHP 8.x compatibility
+* Updated plugin admin interface items for better accessibility
+* Updated some code to remove use of deprecated functions
+* Fixed some accessibility issues with options labels
+* Fixed dimensions issue with the YouTube and Vimeo BBCodes
+* Fixed fatal error with signature editing in PHP 8

 = 3.3 (2022.12.03) =
 * New plugin is tested with WordPress 6.1
 * Updated settings page with use of escaping for attributes